Home Laminate FlooringLaminate Flooring BuyingChoosing The Ultimate Guide to Laminate Flooring Underlayment

 by Bestlaminate

-Underlayment is an important step for any laminate flooring installation.
-There are several factors you will need to consider when choosing an underlayment.
-Learn more about what you should know before buying a laminate flooring underlayment.
+Underlayment is an important and necessary step for any laminate flooring installation.
+There are several factors you will need to consider when choosing an underlayment suitable for your project.
+The ultimate guide to laminate flooring underlayment will walk you through everything you need to know about selecting and buying laminate flooring underlayment.

-It is a thin foam pad, often made of polyethylene or polypropylene, which is laid on the sub-floor before installing the laminate.
-Most laminate floors on the market today require an underlayment to be installed.
+Laminate flooring underlayment is thin foam pad, often made of polyethylene or polypropylene, which is laid on the sub-floor before installing the laminate.
+Most laminate floors on the market today require an underlayment to be installed, no matter the subfloor.
 While there are manufacturers who offer floors with an underlayment attached, this is a special feature and is not included with all products.

-While the concept of underlayment seems simple enough, all laminate underlayments are not created equal.
-Different manufactures offer many different features, which can enhance the feel and performance of your laminate floor.
-To help you figure out which underlayment will meet your needs, we have put together some more information on the underlayments that we offer.
-Before reading on, first ask yourself these two very important questions:
+While the concept of underlayment seems simple enough, all laminate Underlayment is not created equal.
+Different manufactures offer different features, which can enhance the feel and performance of your laminate floor.
+To help you figure out which underlayment will meet your needs, we have put together some more information on the underlayment that we offer below.
+Before reading on, first ask yourself these two very important questions that will determine the type of underlayment you need.

 If you are installing laminate over a concrete sub-floor, it is very important that a vapor barrier is used to prevent any possible damage due to the moisture released by the concrete.
 This is simply a sheet of thin plastic material, like Visqueen Vapor Block, that will stop any moisture from being absorbed into the laminate core.
-Many of the underlayments from Bestlaminate offer 2-in-1 or 3-in-1 underlayments, which include a vapor barrier as well as padding.
+Most of the underlayment from Bestlaminate offers 2-in-1 or 3-in-1 underlayment, which include a vapor barrier as well as padding.
 This saves you the time and money associated with installing a separate vapor barrier.

 If you are installing over a wood or existing subfloor, you will not need to worry about a moisture barrier underlayment.
 Unless you require other properties, such as sound reduction, a standard foam underlayment will work for your project.